-This document is copyright under the Berne Convention.
+s document is copyright under the Berne Convention.
 All rights are reserved.
-Apart from any fair dealing for the purposes of private study, research, criticism or review, as permitted under the Copyright, Designs and Patents Act 1998, no part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, electrical, chemical, mechanical, optical, photocopying, recording or otherwise, without prior written permission of the copyright owner.
+Apart from any fair dealing for to poses of private study, research, criticism or review, as permitted under the Copyright, Designs and Patents part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any stronic, electrical, chemical, mechanical, optical, photocopying, recording or otherwise, without prior written mission of the copyright owner.
 Enquiries should be addressed to Future Awards and Qualifications.
-Copyright © Future (Awards and Qualifications) Ltd 2019
+Act 1998, means, yright © Future (Awards and Qualifications) Ltd 2019